 Be/Sconf(Tg) = [ Δµ z*(Tg) ] / R , (10)

 with Δµ the energy barriers opposed to the rearrangement of molecular subunits of size z*(Tg), and R the perfect gas constant.
-We can, thus, consider v* and z* as structural parameters embedding information about the volume or length-scale of the cooperative molecular regions.
+We can consider v* and z* as structural parameters embedding information about the volume or length-scale of the cooperative molecular regions.
 Therefore, these parameters should both depend on melt or glass structure.
 This is confirmed by the fact that both BFV and Be/Sconf(Tg) correlate very well with RRaman (rs = 0.991 and 0.988, respectively, see details in section 4.1 and also Fig. 9).
-This finding leads to support the idea that it should be possible to develop a Free Volume version of the Adam-Gibbs theory (Hodge, 1994; Liu et al., 2015).
+This finding supports the idea that it should be possible to develop a Free Volume version of the Adam-Gibbs theory (Hodge, 1994; Liu et al., 2015).
 More generally, the links between BFV, Be/Sconf(Tg) and RRaman support the general hypothesis that melt viscous flow occurs when a critical molecular length-scale is reached.
 This length-scale can be indirectly observed through Raman signals (Fig. 8b) and strongly influences the glass transition temperature Tg (Fig. 8a).

 4.3 Configurational entropy of alkali aluminosilicate melts